semgrep/semgrep-docs/docs/playground.md

     <dd>Save, share, and add your rule to the Rule Board through this menu.</dd>
 </dl>

-To resize the panes, position your mouse over the borders and click-drag to the desired width.
+To resize the panes, position your mouse over the borders and drag to the desired width.
 You can hide the entire library pane to give more space for the editing panes.

 ## Creating a rule